GCP

 Google Cloud Platform

-autobase will automatically set up the following in Google Cloud:
+Autobase will automatically set up the following in Google Cloud:

 - GCP VM instances - a virtual machine (with a dedicated data disk), with all cluster components installed and configured.